From Sales to Marketing: Nicole Penland's First 100 Days as Demand Gen Director

 She accelerates her success in the first 100 days of any new job or transition by breaking it down into 30, 60, and 90-day periods – each with its own goals, milestones, and timelines to achieve them.

-Her blueprint for success is summed up as:
+She sums up her blueprint for success as:

 “Have a mixture of short and long-term goals potentially.
 Here's what I think we should go after and solve quickly, and here are the long-term goals.
 In the back of my head, what are the mission and the vision for us as an organization and making sure that those are still aligned.”